sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-28-veliko-tarnovo.md

 ![Alt text](/images/travel2/PXL_20230829_132739629.jpg)

 It wasn’t quite dinner time, but lunch was early and small so we were all hungry.
-Can’t go wrong with shopka salad and pizza for the kids...and when there is 'retro' beer on the menu, you order it, right?
+Can’t go wrong with shopska salad and pizza for the kids...and when there is 'retro' beer on the menu, you order it, right?
 Pretty much nailed it.

 ![Alt text](/images/travel2/PXL_20230829_134734717.jpg)

 A little too big for me with the bit of wine, but Dan happily helped out.
-Another pertk to not driving.
+Another perk to not driving.
 Adults were a bit more adventurous and Max ate almost all the yogurt with pickle appetizer.

 ![Alt text](/images/travel2/375298153_10233107004408300_1431826828629929802_n.jpg)